Beekan/betabot/betabot_nav_amcl/README.md

 ### In your own words how amcl works?

+The algorithm works by calculating a probability distribution of the bot position according the different inputs the algorithm subscribes such as the given cost maps.
+The Distribution calculated is then sampled thus could be visualized that the position with higher number of points is more probable to be the actual position of the robot.
+This allows the algorithm to be more versitile than EKF for example as the algorithm only cares about the sampled points not the actual model of the distribution.

 ### Is there other better approaches to localize your robot rather than amcl?

+MRPT particle filtering algorithm could be used

 ### What are the amcl limitations or the fail cases?

+If there is no refrence found or the bot was put in a room with similiar walls then the probability would diverge.
+It is also limited by being computationaly expensive

 ### Is amcl used in domain rather than Robotics?
+it could be used to describe the probability distribution of any variable.

 ---